They say…

 Rather than simply stamp that slippery word on the same-old same-old, the Welsh brewer has taken the trouble not only to create an additional facility small enough to make experimentation economical, but actively sought to engage with opinion formers and consumers.

 Its bread and butter beer was for decades its ordinary bitter, but this has recently been overtaken by dark bitter The Rev. James.
-Ironically this is a beer inherited from former arch rival Crown Buckley of Llanelli, which bought out and closed down in 1998.
-Located in the shadow of the Millennium Stadium, the brewery is also known for a long and very successful link with Welsh rugby union and such is the demand for its beers during important matches that brewing schedules are planned around the national team’s fixtures calendar.
+Ironically this is a beer inherited from former arch rival Crown Buckley of Llanelli, which Brains bought out and closed down in 1998.
+Located in the shadow of the Millennium Stadium, the brewery is also known for a long and very successful link with Welsh rugby union and such is the demand for its beers during important matches that schedules are planned around the national team’s fixtures calendar.

 A brewery on a wet Welsh autumn morning.
 Brains, Cardiff, October 2013.